DiMiGi/Algorithms-cpp-11/pseudo-code-or-probabilities.md

 ECVLUSIVE "OR" FOR PROBABILITIES ALGORITHM
-  This one is not hard at all, two events that not overlap so the reultant value of the sum is equal to the union of the probabilities.
+  This one is not hard at all, two events that are not overlaped so the resultant value of the sum is equal to the union of the probabilities.
     -P(A U B) = P(A) + P(B)

 ```